Koepka wins his first PGA title in Phoenix

 (Reuters) - Well-traveled American Brooks Koepka used an eagle-three at the 15th hole to jump ahead of a crowded leaderboard and win the Waste Management Phoenix Open by one stroke on Sunday for his first PGA Tour victory.

-The 24-year-old Koepka, who broke into professional golf in Europe, rolled in a 51-foot putt from the fringe short of the green at the par-five 15th to vault over four players.
+The 24-year-old Koepka, who broke into professional golf in Europe, rolled in a 51-foot putt from short of the green at the par-five 15th to vault over four players.

 Scotsman Martin Laird, the 54-hole leader, was tied with Koepka until he bogeyed the driveable par-four 17th with his first three-putt after going 95 consecutive holes without one.

-Laird then found water with his drive at 18 and took a double-bogey to register a 72 for 12-under, a total shared by Spanish amateur and Arizona State student Jon Rahm, who closed with a 68.
+Laird then found water with his drive at 18 and took a double-bogey to register a 72 for 12-under, a total shared by Spanish amateur Jon Rahm, who closed with a 68.

-The self-assured Koepka, who claimed his first European Tour victory at the Turkish Airlines event in November after winning four times on the European Challenge Tour, began the round three shots behind Laird.
+The self-assured Koepka claimed his first European Tour victory at the Turkish Airlines event in November after winning four times on the European Challenge Tour.

 Reporting by Larry Fine in New York; Editing by Gene Cherry